Adetune/VanArsdel-and-its-competitors-market-share-analysis-for-year-2017-/README.md

 As the the Chief Marketing Officer (CMO) of VanArsdel Company, I want to use a dashboard that analyses how well our company product sell in 2017.
 This dashboard should allow me to identify how well is our product doing against our competing product in the industry for the year 2017.
 This dashboard should allow me to analyse sales revenue accross all manufaturers on the year 2017.
 This dashboard should allow me to analyse revenue by manufaturers on the year 2017.
 This dashboard should allow me to analyse sales by segment on the year 2017.
 (Segment report).
 This dashboard should allow me to compare VanArsdel sales and revenue with other competitors.
 This dashboard should allow me to identify or show the market shares analysis.

-This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.
+This dashboard should allow me to analyse Sales by State This dashboard should allow me to compare revenue by category and state in tabular view.

-With this information, I can make more informed decisions about which Youtubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.
+With this information, I can make more informed decisions abouthow well our company VanArsdel product sell in 2017.
+Also how well VanArsdel product doing against our competing product in the industry for the year 2017.

 # Data source

 - What data is needed to achieve our objective?

-We need data on the top UK YouTubers in 2024 that includes their
+We need data on the VanArsdel Company in 2017 that includes their
-- channel names
+- sales
-- total subscribers
+- product
-- total views
+- geograpy
-- total videos uploaded
+- date

-- Where is the data coming from?
+   Where is the data coming from?
-The data is sourced from Kaggle (an Excel extract), [see here to find it.](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)
+Sales data along with details of Product, Date and Geography are available in an Excel workbook.
+Data from these sources need to be brought together to analyze and report on.

-# Stages
+# Stages (ETL)
+-Import Data
+-Clean Data
+-Manage relationship
 - Design
 - Developement
 - Testing
 - Analysis

+##  Import Data
+Get Data

+## Transform Data
+- Clean Data

+ ## Manage relationship
+- We need to load data from 4 tables
+- We need to ensure the model identifies relationship between these tables.

 # Design

 ## Dashboard components required
 - What should the dashboard contain based on the requirements provided?

  To understand what it should contain, we need to figure out what questions we need the dashboard to answer:

-1. Who are the top 10 YouTubers with the most subscribers?
-2. Which 3 channels have uploaded the most videos?
+1. Any sales that happened, we want to analyse it by month for year 2017 for each manufactural
+2. Who is contributiing more total sales?
-3. Which 3 channels have the most views?
+3. Which seginment is making the highest sales?
-4. Which 3 channels have the highest average views per video?
+4. Which company is making the highset market shares?
-5. Which 3 channels have the highest views per subscriber ratio?
-6. Which 3 channels have the highest subscriber engagement rate per video uploaded?
+5. To compare VanArsdel with the rest of the competitors

 For now, these are some of the questions we need to answer, this may change as we progress down our analysis.